agronholm/redis-anyio/docs/contributing.rst

 Contributing to Redis-AnyIO
 ===========================

-If you wish to contribute a fix or feature to Redis-AnyIO, please follow the following guidelines.
+If you wish to contribute a fix or feature to Redis-AnyIO, please follow these guidelines.

 When you make a pull request against the main AnyIO codebase, Github runs the AnyIO test